 When grocery shopping, visit stores where there are plenty of fresh fruits, vegetables, beans, and nuts to choose from that fit into a balanced diet plan.
 In fact, most processed foods will have their ingredients listed on the packaging these days – making it easy to find what’s free of gluten and what’s not.

 Create A Balanced, Fiber-Rich Diet Plan

-Without planning ahead, you may not adhere to a gluten-free diet.
-Consuming enough fibre, protein, and healthy fats is essential when following a gluten free diet plan and for health (4).
+Without planning ahead, you may not thrive on a gluten-free diet.
+Consuming enough fiber, protein, and healthy fats is essential when following a gluten-free diet plan and for health (4).
 Remember – the goal is to slowly make your way towards healthy eating habits that are sustainable in the long term!